apache/flink-statefun/docs/sdk/java.md

 }
 {% endhighlight %}

-Persisted value comes with the right primitive methods to build powerful stateful applications.
+``PersistedValue`` comes with the right primitive methods to build powerful stateful applications.
 Calling ``PersistedValue#get`` will return the current value of an object stored in state, or ``null`` if nothing is set.
 Conversely, ``PersistedValue#set`` will update the value in state and ``PersistedValue#clear`` will delete the value from state.